Mizux/cmake-swig/doc/swig.md

 ```

 # Doxygen
-Since swig 4.0, swig can now extract doxygen comment from C++ to inject it in
+Since swig 4.0, swig can now [extract doxygen comments](http://www.swig.org/Doc4.0/Doxygen.html) from C++ to inject it in
-Python/Java.
+Python and Java.

 ## Csharp documentation
 note: Doxygen to csharp was [planned](https://github.com/swig/swig/wiki/SWIG-4.0-Development#doxygen-documentation) but currently is not supported.